 “Early on in School16, we had about 40 people that had gone through the program after about six months.
 We then decided to experiment with paid referrals, mostly to see how this might change as our alumni base grows.
 Even if we don't offer a paid incentive, maybe we can offer other types of benefits.
 Whether it was a paid incentive or it was unpaid, it didn't change the amount of referrals that we got,” Sergei recalls.
 “What did drive more referrals were really good career outcomes.
 The faster our students can have strong career outcomes, the faster they can get great salaries where they feel, for the first time, that career stability they may not have had and job satisfaction that they thought was outside of their grasp.”

-That knack for experimentation helped Vadim and Sergei learn early on that the lore of most startups — putting in long hours and seeing what comes of it — isn’t always true.
+That knack for experimentation helped Vadim and Sergei learn early on that the lore of most startups — putting in long hours non coding and seeing what comes of it — isn't always true.
 Rather, you can start with one amazing idea and run with it to see the outcome.
-It doesn’t have to be a huge labor or a time-consuming activity.
+It doesn't have to be a huge labor or a time-consuming activity.

 Sergei says, “When we started School16, we started with a $15 tuition and a two-month product.
 We already knew in our heads that we were probably going to offer more classes down the line.
 But we didn't know when that would be; we needed to get to a certain volume of students and to a certain level of outcomes for students to get there.
 We were able to start offering additional classes this year because we got to that level.
 I think it's really important to have that sort of Northstar of the impact you want to have and work towards it.”

 Constant experimentation is what also helped Sergei and Vadim generate revenue well before they sought out funding.
-To lower customer cost of acquisition, the brothers and their team focused experimentation efforts on the paid and organic acquisition channels they use to prospect new members and keep alumni in the mix:
+To lower customer cost of acquisition, the brothers and their team focused experimentation efforts on the paid and organic acquisition channels they use to prospect new members of professional team and keep alumni in the mix:

 “It's very important to have a healthy mix of both paid and organic acquisition channels that you constantly experiment with to figure out how to grow to make sure that your blended cost of acquisition remains relatively low.
-That's what we're constantly doing — we're figuring out how to have low to no cost acquisition channels where the only cost is our sales process and a healthy mix of acquisition channels that are paid but not so expensive that we're barely breaking even.”
+That's what we're constantly doing — we're figuring out how to have low to no cost acquisition channels where the only cost is our own success and sales process and a healthy mix of acquisition channels that are paid but not so expensive that we're barely breaking even.”

 The Future of Education is SaaS: School as a Service

 “I certainly don't think that the traditional higher education model has gone by the wayside, but I think it is going to change drastically in the next decade,” Sergei says.
-“What the traditional higher educational model is really good at is creating an environment for exploration, but I think people are already realizing and will continue to realize that going to just any other school where you have to go into six figures’ worth of debt is not going to give you a career.
+“What the traditional higher educational model is really good at is creating an environment for exploration, for education interests but I think people are already realizing and will continue to realize that going to just any other school where you have to go into six figures' worth of debt is not going to give you a career.
 It's not guaranteed to give you the outcomes that you want.
 So People are going to start looking for educational experiences that really teach them practical skills.”

-In addition to those practical skills, training for everything that comes with finding a job — marketing and branding yourself, networking, and talking with employers — are all skills that are missed in the traditional setting.
+In addition to those practical skills, training for everything that comes with finding a job — marketing and branding yourself, networking, and talking with employers — are all skills and tools that are missed in the traditional setting.
 As Vadim points out, “How do you communicate and sell yourself to an employer not only on a resume or on LinkedIn, if you have a non-traditional background, but also in an interview in a way that's compelling to them?
-So you’ll start to see a shift where the talent itself learns how to talk about themselves.
+So you'll start to see a shift where the talent itself learns how to talk about themselves.
 We do believe certificate programs like ours, part-time programs like ours, and alternative education solutions are going to play a bigger and bigger role and universities are going to be a complementary piece to that.
 It's not going to be the direction that every single person will take, especially if universities continue to be as pricey as they have been for the last several decades.”